 Sandra Kopell, E-RYT Yoga Alliance, MALS, Studio Director, began the Yoga in Middletown program in 1991.
 She is a graduate of the B.K.S.
 Iyengar Yoga Center of Greater Boston Teacher Training Program where she studied with Patricia Walden and Peentz Dubble, and has been a teaching assistant to the latter.
 Her teaching is informed by four decades immersion in movement and mind/body studies that include the practice and teaching of yoga, modern dance, choreography, dance improvisation, anatomy and kinesiology.
 She holds a post-graduate degree in Dance and Movement Studies from Wesleyan University in Middletown, CT.
-She has also taught yoga to children at area public schools, and to the Wesleyan University Men’s Lacrosse Team.
+She has also taught yoga to children at area public schools, the Wesleyan University Men’s Lacrosse Team, and the employees of Middle Oak Insurance Company.
 She has trained new Yoga Instructors according to Yoga Alliance Standards, and is known for her innovative sequencing.
 She continues to study the Iyengar method.

 Madeleine Hexter, Certified Iyengar Instructor, RYT-500 Yoga Alliance, is a graduate of The Iyengar Yoga Institute of San Francisco‘s two year, 500 hour teacher training program, and has been teaching yoga since 2002

 Madeleine is experienced in teaching students with chronic back pain and scoliosis.
 She apprenticed with Senior Iyengar yoga teacher Elise Miller, a renowned expert in yoga for back care and scoliosis, and